Leeuwarden-Friesland is European Capital of Culture in 2018. Find out which British artists are part of the

 Jan Carson at the 2018 European Literature Night in Leeuwarden - 15 May 2018

 In Bucharest, it is an hour later than in Leeuwarden, Berlin or Prague, where it is an hour later than in London, where it is three hours earlier than in Istanbul - or no, two hours, depending on whether it is summer or winter.
 It is time for Europe to determine what time it is.
 On 15 May 2018 a dozen authors from across Europe will come together at the European Literature Night in Leeuwarden to discuss this year's theme 'What time is it?'.
-Find out more about Belfast-based author Jan Carson who will join the European Literature Night in Leeuwarden.
+Find out more about Belfast-based author Jan Carson who spoke the European Literature Night in Leeuwarden.

 Tim Etchells’s Art Installation in the new Lân fan Taal building

 ‘Hear/Höre/Hoor/Hear’, ‘Alphabets’, and ‘To Talk To You’ are the names of the three art installations which the British artist Tim Etchells has created for the new Lân fan Taal building in Leeuwarden, Friesland.
 Language-related work is particularly relevant for the province of the Netherlands, where Frisian exists alongside the official language of Dutch.
 The British Council will further support minority languages during the year of Leeuwarden as the European Capital of Culture on European Day of Languages in September 2018.
 At this event you can become acquainted with Welsh as part of a language speed-dating event held in the same venue as Tim Etchells’ artworks.

 Cornelia Parker’s Lions of Workum Fountain